a-virginian/a-virginian.github.io/journal/entries/math.md

 ## Simplifying Perfect Square Roots

 Lets take the equation ** $4\sqrt{50}$ **  .
 First you have to find the largest perfect square that can be multiplied to get the radicand.
-In this situation, the radicand is 50 so you can go through the cube roots until you find it.
+In this situation, the radicand is 50 so you can go through the cube roots table below until you find it.

 #### Table of Perfect Cubes